Agentic Analytics

 Do I need to retrain my AI model?

-No. Bonnard works with any MCP-compatible AI agent out of the box.
+No. A semantic layer with MCP support works with any MCP-compatible AI agent out of the box.
 Your agent discovers available metrics through the MCP protocol at runtime.
 There is no fine-tuning, prompt engineering, or model modification required.

 How is this different from text-to-SQL?

 Text-to-SQL lets an AI agent generate arbitrary SQL from natural language.
 It has no governance, no consistency guarantees, and no access control.
-Bonnard's semantic layer defines metrics once in YAML and exposes them as governed APIs.
+A semantic layer defines metrics once in YAML and exposes them as governed APIs.
 Every consumer gets the same answer because the calculation is fixed, not interpreted per query.
+And when the agent charts the result, @bonnard/mcp-charts renders from the query result, not from tokens the model invents.

 How long does setup take?

 Under 30 minutes for most teams.
-Install the CLI, run bon init, connect your warehouse, define a few metrics in YAML, and run bon deploy.
+Stand up a semantic layer, connect your warehouse, define a few metrics in YAML, and deploy it over MCP.
+Add charts with npm install @bonnard/mcp-charts and one addCharts call.
 The tutorial above walks through each step with working code examples.